varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 	Came off vcl_backend_fetch ready to send the backend request.

 Connected
-	Successfully established or reused a backend connection.
+	Successfully established a backend connection, or selected a recycled connection from the pool.

 Bereq
 	Backend request sent.